 A great deal of Greg’s practice is focused on mergers and acquisitions.
 He has developed significant experience in this area, particularly with respect to representing buyers and sellers in dozens of transactions.
 Many of these matters involve representing closely-held and family businesses that typically range in value of $5 to $150 million.
 Greg has developed a specific practice around buyer representation, with a focused process for assisting clients in acquiring businesses in a highly efficient manner.
 He advises on their due diligence, acquisition financing and related matters.

-Corporate Finance and Investment Funds
+Corporate Finance and Securities Offerings

 Real Estate and Construction